 The best one for you will depend on your customers, your niche, and your marketing preferences.

-Pinterest is the second biggest driver of referral traffic by a large margin.
+Pinterest is the third biggest driver of referral traffic by a large margin.

 Despite that, it doesn’t get as much attention as Facebook, Twitter, or LinkedIn.

 This is mainly because it’s a unique network.
 Every single post on it is an image (with a short optional description).